 Integrated photonic transceivers, incorporating approaches comparable to that of POET, are expected to overtake those using discrete components by 2021, growing from a current \$3.2 billion to \$20 billion in 2025.
 Within this market, POET is focused on the highest growth segments, including Wavelength Division Multiplexing (WDM) for medium-reach (500m - 2km) Ethernet datacom connections and Wide Area Network protocols for long-reach or metro applications (2km - 10km).
 The majority of today's discrete transceiver suppliers are shipping 100G transceivers in a 4x25G format, having developed assembly methods for placing multiple laser chips on one substrate and coupling the output into one fiber using micro-optic filters and other elements.
-POET's approach is to use the Optical Interposer to combine multiple active and passive devices into a single package, or "Optical Engine", which when combined with control electronics and an outer housing, constitutes a pluggable optical transceiver.
-We plan to sell our Optical Engines to manufacturers and assemblers of optical transceiver modules.
-We believe our Optical Engine solution will be cost competitive with conventional modules as well as silicon photonics in the <2km data center market, and it should be scalable to 10km, and support 200G and 400G datacom speeds.
+POET's approach is to use the Optical Interposer to combine multiple active and passive devices into a single device, or "Optical